 Recreational cycling and the dynamics of cycle tourism are Ted’s key strengths.
 Since 1994, Ted has originated some 2,500 miles of cycle routes mainly in the North of England, compiled 27 cycle route map/guides and is the author of 3 guidebooks and several cycle route maps with more in process.
 Ted has surveyed a further 4,000 km of cycle routes awaiting funding to implement.

 Ted represents Cycle UK for off-road cycling in the North East of England where also he is a regional contact for OpenMTB the new national voice for mountain biking as well Chairman of Tyne Valley MTB Cycling Club .
-He is currently working with regional agencies to develop a North of England Recreational Cycle Routes network which will comprise approximately 4,000 km of new mapped and signed routes half of which will be on-road and half will be off-road as much as possible.
-Ted is a founder member and vice chair of Northumberland Local Access Forum.
+Ted is a founder member of Northumberland Local Access Forum and the North Pennines Access and Recreation Advisory Group.

 Creating Borderlands: Region of Cycling Excellence has been proposed by Ted Liddle funded by an allocation of the Government sponsored Borderlands Growth Deal.